 In the past, you may have adopted black hat link building strategies that have affected your link velocity adversely.
 To make sure that you are maintaining ideal link velocity, you may make use of a tool called Ahrefs.

 Ahrefs has the largest backlinks database.
 It delivers the largest amount of backlinks that any tool can deliver.
+To know more about this tool, read my Ahrefs review.

-You can also notice that the number of backlinks to my blog is unsteady.
-Most of these backlinks that are unsteady are nofollow.
-However, the number of referring domains have increased steadily over time.
-It’s a good sign.
+The number of referring domains have increased steadily over time.
+It's a good sign.

 Posts you should read: